Tabish764/ui-ux/README.md

-My UI/UX hackathon project consists : "/cart", "/help", "signIn", "/productdetail", "/nikemember", "/checkout","allproducts","nikestore" all of which are responsive.
+My UI/UX hackathon project consists : "/cart", "/help", "signIn", "/productdetail", "/nikemember", "/checkout" and "allproducts" all of which are responsive.